kiron0/freedom-bird-tour-guide/README.md

-# Freedom Bird Travel Guide
+# Freedom Bird Tour Guide

 ### It's a simple React base Web App.
-### Here you can see A Travel Guide & His services.
+### Here you can see A Tour Guide & His services.
 ----
 ## The following things in this project: